ta6hbe/beerbase/README.md

 3. We do not need to have BatchInsert and BatchUpdate queries.

 ### Use of @Transactional
 All batch operations use transactional queries.
-If an erroris raised while carrying out a DB operation, the transaction is reverted, and the existing records are left in their prior state.
+If an error is raised while carrying out a DB operation, the transaction is reverted, and the existing records are left in their prior state.

 --------------------------------------------------------------------------------------------